-MACS 6635 - Advanced Facilitation: Facilitating Complex group Problem Solving This course focuses on facilitation in complex problem situations.
+MACS 6635 - Advanced Facilitation: Facilitating Complex group Problem Solving

+This course focuses on facilitation in complex problem situations.
 The focus will be on intercultural settings.
 Various approaches to complex facilitation are introduced, with special attention to dealing with difficult parties and the principles of Interactive Management (IM).
-This course will provide students with the skills necessary to perform a facilitation workshop with a computer-assisted program developed to resolve complex problems.
-Students will gain experience as participants in problem-solving sessions, which problems.
-Students will gain experience as participants in problem-solving sessions, which they will study and analyze.
-Class sessions will consist of role-plays, discussion and analysis, and presentation of information.
+This course will provide students with the skills necessary to perform a facilitation workshop with a computerassisted program developed to resolve complex problems.
+Students will gain experience as participants in problemsolving sessions, which they will study and analyze.
+Class sessions will consist of roleplays, discussion and analysis, and presentation of information.
 Prerequisites: MACS 6140.
 Offered occasionally.